Chronic Pain Management Workshop for Chiropractors

-This innovative and evidence-based 2-day workshop will explore the best practices of biopsychosocial chronic pain management in the context of real clinical case studies.
-Practitioners will receive hands-on experience as they learn about the latest research and how to apply it to their clinical practice.
+This innovative and evidence-based workshop will explore the best practices of biopsychosocial chronic pain management in the context of real clinical case studies.
+Practitioners will learn about the latest research and how to apply it to their clinical practice.

 Required course components

 - Pre-requisite webinar to be completed prior to the workshop: Wednesday, February 10, 2021 from 6:00-8:00PM PST

 - Saturday, February 20, 2021 from 9:00AM-1:00PM PST

 - Sunday, February 21, 2021 from 9:00AM-1:00PM PST

 - Saturday, February 27, 2021 from 9:00AM-1:00PM PST